Updated November 5, 2019.

 The use of herbs for the treatment of common pregnancy symptoms is very common.
 Studies and surveys estimate that up to 45% of women use an herbal therapy at some point during pregnancy.
 For better or worse, there are a lot of “experts” on the internet “wild-west” giving advice that may not always be accurate, so it’s important to get your information from reliable sources that you can trust.

 I hope this article gives you a glimpse into the potential benefits of herbs in pregnancy.
 If you’re seriously interested in learning more about herbs in pregnancy, my course Herbal Medicine for Women is a great place to look if you’re a health practitioner.
-For mommas, a natural medicine in pregnancy course is in the works for you, but won’t be out until 2016.
+For mommas, a natural medicine in pregnancy course is in the works for you.
 In the meanwhile, The Natural Pregnancy Book is a great resource.

 Herbs in Pregnancy: Are They Safe?